MSc Research Grants

 How to apply

-- Applications must be submitted in English using the proper 2016/17 Application Form.
+- Applications must be submitted in English using the proper 2018/2019 Application Form.
+You will need to save this form to your hard drive before entering data

-- Note the closing date for applications is Friday 11 November 2016.
+- Note the closing date for applications will be 17:00 on Friday 30 November 2018

-- Applicants will be advised of the outcome of their application in early January 2017.
+- Applicants will be advised of the outcome of their application in mid-January 2019

 When does the funded project need to begin?